General Questions +

 What is the track record of Arch Grants Recipients?

-Arch Grants has funded 55 companies at the very earliest stages of development over the last three years.
-50 of these companies are still in operation, with 49 of those still choosing to maintain operations in St. Louis.
-Of the five companies that are no longer in business, two of those founders went on to start their second companies in St. Louis!
-Collectively, Arch Grants Recipients have created over 220 jobs, generated over $13 million in revenue, and attracted over $40 million in follow-on capital.
+Arch Grants has funded 76 companies since our first competition in 2012.
+71 of these companies are still in operation, with about 90% of those choosing to maintain operations in St. Louis.
+Of the five companies that are no longer in business, several of those founders went on to start their second companies in St. Louis!
+Collectively, Arch Grants Recipients have created over 300 jobs, generated over $28 million in revenue, and attracted over $80 million in follow-on capital.

 Why does Arch Grants exist?

-Arch Grants’ mission is to create and sustain an entrepreneurial culture and infrastructure in order to build successful companies in the St. Louis region.
+Arch Grants’ mission is to advance economic development in the St. Louis region by attracting and retaining innovative entrepreneurs.
 Arch Grants accelerates economic development and community revitalization through entrepreneurship and philanthropy.
-This program is an aggressive effort to inspire the next generation of employers, civic leaders, and philanthropists for St. Louis.
+This program is an aggressive effort to inspire the next generation of employers, civic leaders, and philanthropists in St. Louis.